kkrick-sdsu/k8s-recipes/jupyter/readme.md

 # Interactive Jupyter Lab
 This recipe schedules an interactive Jupyter Lab session on TIDE.
-This is useful when you need a long-running Jupyter instance and need to quickly change the resource allocations (i.e. CPUs, GPUs, and memory).
+This is useful when you need to run multiple instances of JupyterLab or when estimating resource allocations (i.e. CPUs, GPUs, and memory) while developing and testing your code.
-By default, a pod is allowed to run for 6 hours, if you need to run for longer than that please email us at csu-tide-support@sdsu.edu.
+A pod is allowed to run for 6 hours, so if you need to run for longer than that consider using a batch job.

+A quick note on the choice of storage for this recipe.
+We will be using Block Storage, which is ReadWriteOnce, requiring one unique volume per Jupyter Lab instance.
+In order to scale this recipe, allowing multiple instances access to the same data at the same time, you could use ReadWriteMany with Object Storage or File Storage.
+For more on storage types, please see the [Storage Services Overview](https://csu-tide.github.io/storage-services/).

 ## Ingredients
 - [Local installation of kubectl](../README.md#install-kubectl)